dhborus/Dreams/GenHis/EagletonMarx.md

 56: Enlightenment vs Marxist view of historical change as disruptive and discontinuous.

 60: No inexorability in which each stage is necessary for certain goal.
 Capitalism can be drawn on for socialism, but does not exist for that reason.

+Everyone agrees that that some historical factors are more weighty than others.
+This does not prevent them from being pluralists, in one sense of the world. [@eagleton2018, 109]